 \begin{theorem} The BSP scheduling problem can be solved in polynomial time in $n$ for chain DAGs and connected chain DAGs. \end{theorem}

-The key observation in the proof is that the optimal BSP schedule in chain DAGs always consists of at most $P$ supersteps; this allows us to find the optimum through a rather complex dynamic programming approach.
-Adapting the same proof to connected chain DAGs only requires some further technical steps.

-On the other hand, it turns out that BSP scheduling already becomes NP-hard in even slightly more complex subclasses of DAGs.
-In particular, we analyze two further classes of DAGs.
-On the one hand, we consider DAGs with height only $2$, where the \emph{height} of a DAG is defined to be the number of nodes in the longest directed path.
-On the other hand, we consider \emph{in-trees}, which are DAGs where every node has outdegree at most $1$.
-We show that in these (still relatively simple) classes, the BSP scheduling problem is already NP-hard.
-Since the scheduling problem is known to be polynomially solvable for these specific classes of DAGs in simpler models~\cite{oppforest, commDinf1}, this highlights the fact that the more sophisticated cost function of BSP indeed comes at the price of increased computational complexity.
+On the other hand, it turns out that BSP scheduling already becomes NP-hard for slightly more complex DAGs.
+In particular, we consider (i) DAGs with height only $2$, where \emph{height} is the number of nodes in the longest directed path, and (ii) \emph{in-trees}, which are DAGs where every node has outdegree at most $1$.
+We prove that in these (still relatively simple) classes, the problem is already NP-hard.
+Since the scheduling problem is known to be polynomially solvable for these specific classes in simpler models~\cite{oppforest, commDinf1}, this shows that our more advanced model indeed comes at the cost of increased complexity.